The covers of His Dark Materials - UK

 With the existing covers already pretty sophisticated, 'adult editions' had to go really hard on the worthiness front.
 It was time to slap some art on the trilogy!

 Three pieces of 20th century work were chosen: Jeune Fille en Vert et Rouge by Polish-French artist Balthus (1944) , Melancholy and Mystery of the Street by Italian painter and writer Giorgio de Chirico (1914) and Sophia - the Wisdom of the Almighty by Russian polymath Nicholas Roerich (1932).
-They’re all artists whose work operated on the edges of Surrealism and Symbolism.
-The works are clearly relevant at a glance – the eerie empty street for the Subtle Knife, the fiery chariot in the heavens for the Subtle Knife etc – and further context on the artists and the movements they operated within only makes them feel more pertinent.
+The works also have clear figurative relevance at a glance – the eerie empty street for the Subtle Knife, the fiery chariot in the heavens for the Subtle Knife etc – and further context on the artists and the movements they operated within only makes them feel more pertinent.

 The choice of the Balthus painting for Northern Lights is the one I’m least convinced of.
 It’s easy to take the image at a glance for some minor Flemish Renaissance thing chosen more or its respectability than relevance.
 Actually the themes with which Balthus dealt, sometimes uneasily in his work, do feel pretty linked to Pullman’s, but it’s just not all there to the passing eye.

-The time when ‘adults editions’ were warranted is long since past.
+(Incidentally this later 90s/early 2000s era when ‘adults editions’ were warranted is long since past.
 ‘Cult’ and geek culture and the embrace of juvenile and ‘low-culture’ is these days mainstream.
 I never would have expected to see a revival of these particular covers, but that’s just what has happened, with refreshed versions of these covers being put out by Scholastic in 2022.
+I guess at this point it plays to nostalgia.)

 Between the adult edition and the older-skewing standard edition, His Dark Materials was now supremely well catered for in attracting older readers and crossover readers.

-Perhaps Scholastic felt that things had skewed too far away from the core market of 11+ readers, because when they reissued the standard paperback editions in 2006, they went younger, These editions, at least in their first iteration, were explicitly referred to 'Junior Editions'.
+Perhaps Scholastic felt that things had skewed too far away from the core market of 11+ readers, because when they reissued the standard paperback editions in 2006, they went younger.
+In fact these editions, at least in their first iteration, were explicitly referred to in the metadata as 'Junior Editions'.

 The artwork is by Dominic Harman, and as we see its use went through a bit of an evolution over their time.
 They started out very young, with saturated colours and a jaunty approach to type but interestingly, these covers also shifted steadily towards the mature over the course of their reissues.
 By the final form of these covers, the colours had been way desaturated and the illustration details that most connoted adventure and fantasy had been dropped altogether.